fridaysystems/inventory-presser/readme.txt

 = 14.10.2 =
 * [Added] Adds a template tag `invp_get_the_condition()` that returns "Used", "New", or empty string.
 * [Fixed] Fixes a bug in the Block Editor sidebar.
 Stops attempting to save empty strings in numeric meta fields when their text boxes are emptied.
+Makes more strings translateable.

 = 14.10.1 =
 * [Fixed] Fixes a bug introduced in 14.10.0 that prevented inventory archives from being sorted according to the saved setting.